 The 10 best Xbox One exclusive games

-Following the colossal success of the Xbox 360 was always going to be a challenge, but it quickly became clear that it’d be one the Xbox One would rise to.
-So much so that Microsoft’s third ever console is now the home to many great Xbox One exclusive games.
-And what’s so great about what you’ll find here is that there’s a healthy mix of familiar franchises and totally new ones, whether you’re into gritty space shooters or sea-faring pirate simulators.
+Despite its initial rocky start, Xbox One has continued to be one of the best platforms to play modern games during this current console generation.
+Following the colossal success of the Xbox 360 was always going to be a challenge, but by now it’s clear that it’d be one the Xbox One was always going to rise to.
+So much so that Microsoft’s third ever console is now the home to many great Xbox One exclusive games, covering a wide gamut of genres whether you’re into gritty space shooters or sea-faring pirate simulators.

-So many great games, however, can make it tricky to know which Xbox One exclusive games to jump into first.
+So many great games, however, can make it tricky to know which Xbox One exclusives to play first.
 That’s why we’ve put together a list of the 10 best Xbox One exclusive games, those that have risen to the top of the pack and our worthy of your attention.
-So, without further ado, let’s get into it.
+This list will be regularly updated, so be sure to check back every month.
+But, without further ado, let’s get into it.

 10. Halo Wars 2